 extension /Users/c9s/.genphp/flavors

-OK, now we've got the extension flavor, to use it, simply type:
+OK, now we've got the extension flavor, to use it, simply type: $ mkdir app

 $ cd app